ertugrulyilmaz/awesome-iota/README.md

 =============

-A community driven list of useful IOTA library, articles and videos.
+A community driven list of useful IOTA blogs, articles, videos and tools.
 This is not a catalog of all the content, just a starting point for your explorations.
 Inspired by [awesome-scala](https://github.com/lauris/awesome-scala).
 Other amazingly awesome lists can be found in the [awesome-awesomeness](https://github.com/bayandin/awesome-awesomeness) list.

 - [Awesome IOTA](#awesome-iota)
     - [About](#about)